 Candidates with diploma holder can’t apply for IAS exam.
 Because the IAS exam is a graduate-level exam and diploma is equivalent to 12th.

 So after diploma candidate will have to complete the graduate degree to be eligible for IAS exam.

 Graduation is sufficient to apply for IAS exam.
 Now, it's time to prepare for IAS exam.

-To prepare for any of the exam, candidate should be aware with exam pattern, syllabus, eligibility criteria and other main points which are given above.
+To prepare for any of the exam, the candidate should be aware of exam pattern, syllabus, eligibility criteria and other main points which are given above.
 Check that all the details under the headings: eligibility for IAS officer, exam pattern of IAS exam, IAS officer selection process and other things.